Troy A. Villarreal, FACHE

 Ray earned a bachelor’s degree in finance and economics from Mississippi State University, as well as master’s degrees in business administration and health administration from The University of Alabama at Birmingham.
 As associate member and fellow of the American College of Healthcare Executives, Ray’s accomplishments have been recognized by the Birmingham Business Journal as a “Birmingham Healthcare Leader to Know” from 2012-2018.
 He was also an esteemed member of the Birmingham Business Journal's 2016 "Top 40 under 40."

-Jeffery L. Silwinski
+Jeffery L. Sliwinski

 Chief Financial Officer